 The application at the date of the meeting included a proposed density bonus amenity of 40 affordable rental residential units to be located off site.
-The proposed amenities have since been amended.
+The proposed amenities have since been amended and are listed below.

 Comments from the Official Community Plan Consultation